GottaGetSwifty/CodableWrappers/README.md

 ## Other Customization

-This is build to allow easy extension the base Types for any custom (de/en)coding needed.
+The architecture was built with extensibility in mind so Implementing your own custom coding is as simple as implementing the StaticCoder `protocol`.
+You can then simply add `@CodingUses<YourCustomCoder>` to your property, or create a `typealias` to make it cleaner: `typealias YourCustomCoding = CodingUses<YourCustomCoder>`

-In fact all the above Property Wrappers are built the same way!
+In fact all the included Property Wrappers are built the same way!

-All that's needed for your custom Coder is to implement `StaticCoder`
+### Full Example
 ```swift

 struct NanosecondsSince9170Coder: StaticCoder {